kubernetes/enhancements/keps/sig-scheduling/5598-scheduling-cache/README.md

 [supported limits]: https://git.k8s.io/community//sig-scalability/configs-and-limits/thresholds.md
 -->

+Enabling the cache will add RAM usage to store the cache.
+This is should be small (O(Mb)) but will be there.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?

 <!--